FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Air Traffic Controller Reports

-Control tower personnel and pilots of manned aircraft frequently report drone sightings to the FAA.
+Tower personnel and pilots of manned aircraft frequently report drone sightings to the FAA.
 These reports trigger investigations attempting to identify the drone operator through:

 • Analysis of registered drones in the area